SystemsApproach/5G/intro.rst

 evolving system, constrained by a set of standards that purposely give all the stakeholders many degrees of freedom.
-In the chapters that follow, it should be clear from the context whether we are talking about *standards* (what everyone must do), *trends* (where the industry seems to be headed), or *implementation choices* (examples to make the discussion more concrete).
+In the chapters that follow, it should be clear from the context whether we are talking about *standards* (what everyone must do to interoperate), *trends* (where the industry seems to be headed), or *implementation choices* (examples to make the discussion more concrete).
 By adopting a systems perspective throughout, our intent is to describe 5G in a way that helps the reader navigate this rich and rapidly evolving system.

 1.1 Standardization Landscape
 -----------------------------